 The library's first Poetry Month celebration was held in April 1997, the same month that the Friends of the Covington Library published their first cookbook, filled with recipes sent in by patrons.
 During the summer, the library's new Talk Time classes were in full swing, helping immigrants to learn conversational English.

 But the big news in Covington that year was incorporation.
 In November 1996, a large majority of residents voted to make Covington a city, but had to wait until a city council was elected and an incorporation date was chosen.
-The city officially incorporated on August 31, 1997, and a few months later local residents overwhelmingly voted in favor of annexing their new city to the King County Library District, so that KCLS could continue to administer the Covington branch.
+The city officially incorporated on August 31, 1997, and a few months later local residents of the new city overwhelmingly voted in favor of annexing their library to the King County Library System.

 Growing and Outgrowing